 - Go exploring.
 With the right gear and tools, you don’t have to stay on the beaten path.
 Consider exploring your surroundings on nature trails and parks.
 This may help you relax and further connect with nature.
 Just beware of hazardous pests and plants like ticks and poison ivy.

 - Bring a snack.
 Consider concluding your nature walks with a healthy snack like trail mix, fruit, or smoothies.
-There are Mindful meal suggestions that you might consider.
+There are meal suggestions that you might consider.
 Lastly, remember to drink lots of water.